Gopal1252/twit/README.md

 # twit - A minimal git implementation in java for learning purposes

 ## Add a shell script
-Add a shell script (twit.sh) to execute the jar file
+Add a shell script (twit.sh) to execute the jar file.
+Make sure to replace the root with root of your project and also the package location of your Main file

 ```bash
 java -cp "root/build/libs/twit-1.0.jar" com.yourName.root.Main "$@"